Isar Aerospace: Partnerships

-In January 2022 the company won European Commission’s European Innovation Council (EIC) Horizon Prize “Low-Cost Space Launch”, granted with 10 million euros.
+In January 2022 the company won European Commission's European Innovation Council (EIC) Horizon Prize "Low-Cost Space Launch", which included a grant of 10 million Euros.

-In July 2022, Isar Aerospace announced that the French space agency, the CNES, selected the startup to be the first private company to be launched from the Guiana Space Centre, in French Guiana.
-The company will use the former launchpad of Diamant.
+In July 2022, Isar Aerospace announced that the French space agency, the CNES, selected the startup to be the first private company launch from the Guiana Space Centre, in French Guiana.
+The company will use the launchpad formerly used by Diamant.